ev3dev/edu-docs/docs/workflow/development-workflow.md

 >This mostly applies to more advanced language options.

-For Python-based development, almost everything is already built-in to the ev3dev distribution; all you need is an Editor or Integrated Development Environment (IDE) to write your programs in, and then execute it on the Robot Controller (after downloading if necessary).
+For Python-based development, almost everything is already built-in to the ev3dev distribution; all you need is a Text Editor or [Integrated Development Environment](https://en.wikipedia.org/wiki/Integrated_development_environment) (IDE) to write your programs in, and then execute it on the Robot Controller (after downloading if necessary).

 > The pre-built ev3dev image has everything you need, unless you're interested in installing non-standard library packages into the ev3dev image (this is an advanced topic which is not covered in this guide).